istornz/flutter_live_activities/README.md

 You need to **implement** in your Flutter iOS project a **Widget Extension** & develop in *Swift*/*Objective-C* your own **Live Activity** / **Dynamic Island** design.

+> ℹ️ You can check into the [**example repository**](https://github.com/istornz/live_activities/tree/main/example) for a full example app using Live Activities & Dynamic Island

 ### 🧵 Native
 - 📱 Create natively your Live Activity view [**tutorial**](https://levelup.gitconnected.com/how-to-create-live-activities-widget-for-ios-16-2c07889f1235)